How advances in genome sequencing paved the way to understand COVID-19 and its spread

 Diagram from Nextstrain showing a more fully sampled phylogenetic genetic tree with samples from different locations denoted by orange and blue.

 Undertaking the rapid genome sequencing of SARS-CoV-2 worldwide demands a high degree of collaboration and cooperation between different scientists.
-In the United Kingdom this work is being coordinated by the COG-UK Consortium, a partnership of NHS organisations, four Public Health Agencies of the UK, the Wellcome Sanger Institute and more than 12 academic institutions.
-Cambridge University is leading the co-ordination of the Consortium with the Sanger Institute.
-Since early April 2020 a network of laboratories in the Consortium have been sequencing samples from patients positively diagnosed with COVID-19 from all around the country by NHS hospital laboratories, public health laboratories and national coronavirus testing centres.
+In the United Kingdom this work is being coordinated by the COG-UK Consortium, a partnership set up in March 2020, of NHS organisations, four Public Health Agencies of the UK, the Wellcome Sanger Institute and more than 12 academic institutions.
+Led by Professor Sharon Peacock of the University of Cambridge and Director of Science at Public Health England, the Consortium has established a network of laboratories around the UK to sequence samples collected from patients positively diagnosed with COVID-19 by NHS hospital laboratories, public health laboratories and national coronavirus testing centres.